tomato42/tls13-spec/draft-ietf-tls-tls13.md

 [[TODO: IANA Considerations.]]

+##### Known Configuration Extension

+The known configuration extension allows the client to indicate that it already knows either the server's cryptographic key (either a DH share or a pre-shared key) or the server's entire state.
+In the case of a DH share, this extension allows the omission of the server certificate and signature, with three potential benefits:

+- Shortening the handshake because the certificate may be large.

+- Reducing cryptographic burden on the server if the server has an RSA certificate.

+- Allowing the client and server to do a 0-RTT exchange [TODO].

+In the case of a pre-shared key (PSK), this extension is used to communicate the PSK which the client desires to use.

+%%% Hello Messages
+          enum { known_key(1), known_configuration(2), (255) }
+            ConfigurationType;

+          struct {
+            ConfigurationType type;
+            opaque identifier<2 ..
+2^16-1>;
+          } KnownConfigurationExtension

+key_identifier
+: An opaque label for the configuration in question.

+{:br }

+This extension comes in two flavors:

+- An indication of a specific known key.

+- An indication of a complete configuration (cipher suites, extensions, etc.)

+A client which wishes to reuse a known configuration MAY supply a single KnownConfigurationExtension value which indicates the known configuration it desires to use.
+It is a fatal error to supply more than one extension.
+A client which wishes to use a pre-shared key MUST supply the identity of the key in this extension.

+A server which wishes to use the key echoes the extension in its ServerHello.
+A server MUST NOT negotiate PSK cipher modes unless it also agrees upon a known key.

+When the client and server mutually agree upon a known configuration via this mechanism, the server MUST reply with a shortened handshake.
+Specifically:

+- If a known_key is specified, the server MUST omit the Certificate and CertificateVerify messages from its response: they are unnecessary in the case of a known DH share and are never used with a pre-shared key.

+- If a known_configuration is specified, the server MUST also respond with a shortened ServerHello consisting solely of the negotiated cipher suite and the echoed known configuration extension.
+  The client and the server mutually adopt the configuration associated with the configuration ID.

+[[TODO: This is redundant with session resumption, but the idea is to deprecate session resumption in favor of this more general notion.
+The issue is that in order for 0-RTT to work, we need to have a single defined configuration for the client's data, and that's easiest if the client just specifies a defined configuration.]]

+##### Zero-Round Trip Context Extension

+[TODO(ekr@rtfm.com): Ugh, this is a terrible name.]

+In cases where TLS clients have previously interacted with the server, it is possible to do a zero round-trip handshake where the client sends the entire handshake and potentially application data to the server on its first flight.
+The ZeroRoundTripContext extension is used to negotiate this feature.

+%%% Hello Messages
+          struct {
+            uint32 timestamp;
+            opaque identifier<2 ..
+2^16-1>;
+          } ZeroRoundTripContextExtension

+A client can indicate its desire to do a 0-RT handshake by including a ZeroRoundTripContext extension in its ClientHello.
+An empty extension indicates that the client is willing to do 0-RT handshakes but has not yet established enough context with the server to do so.
+In this case, the client's first flight is as shown in Figure 1.

+Once the client and the server have established a 0-RT context (see Section XXX), the client can indicate that its first flight is intended to be 0-RT by including the extension in its ClientHello with the identifier of the context.
+It is a fatal error to include a non-empty extension without also including KnownConfiguration extension of type "known_configuration" indicating the cryptographic parameters used to protect the data.In this case, the client's first flight will be as shown in Figure 3.

+A server which receives a ZeroRoundTripContext extension can behave in one of three ways:

+- Ignore the extension and return no response.
+This indicates that the server is unwilling to do a 0-RT handshake.
+The server MUST ignore any additional 0-RT data sent in the first flight and the client MUST complete an ordinary handshake as shown in Figure 1.

+- Return an empty extension, indicating willingness to do 0-RT handshakes but that this handshake will not be 0-RT.
+Any 0-RT data sent in the first flight is ignored as in the previous case.
+The server MUST then establish a 0-RT context as described in {{server-configuration}}.

+- Echo the clients non-empty context identifier, indicating a successful agreement on a 0-RT handshake.
+In this case, the server will proceed to process the client's first flight 0-RT data.

+It is a fatal error for the server to respond with a non-empty context identifier other than the one in the client's ClientHello.

+[[OPEN ISSUE: This just specifies the signaling for 0-RTT but not the the 0-RTT cryptographic transforms, including:

+- What is in the session hash (including potentially some speculative data from the server.)
+- What is signed in the client's CertificateVerify
+- Whether we really want the Finished to not include the server's data at all.

+What's here now needs a lot of cleanup before it is clear and correct.]]

+###### 0-RTT Anti-Replay Handling

+In versions of TLS prior to TLS 1.3 and in TLS 1.3 1-RTT mode the server ensures that the clients messages are not being replayed by providing a fresh Random value in the ServerHello, which is then incorporated into the key computation.
+However, in 0-RTT mode, the client can send data prior to the server's first message and thus this mechanism is not available to protect that data.
+Instead, the server MUST keep state to ensure that the ClientHello is never replayed.
+If a replay or potential replay is detected, the server MUST reject the 0-RTT handshake.

+The server can use any mechanism of its choice to keep state, however the following mechanism, derived from [I-D.draft-agl-tls-snapstart] is RECOMMENDED:

+The server's state is stored under the identifier provided in the ZeroRoundTripContextExtension.
+This state includes:

+- The time window for which records are being kept.
+- A list of all the client random values which have been received during this time window.

+When an attempted 0-RTT handshake is received, the server performs the following steps:

+- Look up the state from the identifier.
+If no records are found, the 0-RTT attempt is rejected.

+- If the client's timestamp is outside the stored window for this identifier, the 0-RTT attempt is rejected.

+- If the client's ClientRandom value is found in the server's database, the 0-RTT attempt is rejected.
+  [[OPEN ISSUE: Should we send an alert if this is TLS, but not DTLS.]]

+If all of these checks succeed, the server adds the ClientRandom value to the server's database and allows the 0-RTT handshake to continue.

 ##### Early Data Extension

+[TODO(ekr@rtfm.com): I think we should just push this into a ClientHello extension directly and then decree that any 0-RTT data needs to be in separate messages.]

 TLS versions before 1.3 have a strict message ordering and do not permit additional messages to follow the ClientHello.
 The EarlyData extension allows TLS messages which would otherwise be sent as